[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Mandatory item to run the build.
 We also benefit from its dexterity, fire resistance, evasion and fire penetration.

-Mark of the Shaper + elder ring with Poacher's Mark is a common option.
+Mark of the Shaper + elder ring is a common option.
+You can pick one with Poacher's Mark as a source for life on hit and frenzy charges.
 Another possible option is to run a Circle of Anguish instead of Mark of the Shaper.
 This increases our damage quite a lot, but we'll lose some toughness and it's quite expensive.
 Still, it's a strong option, and it doesn't require you to use an elder ring.

 open prefix (to craft reduced mana cost of channelling skills)